Parental Content Control

 Content Control With a GUI

 There have been many attempts to produce GUI 'wrappers' to make the process of setting up Content Control easier.
 Many of these have, over time, have stopped being maintained.
 Nanny, being a Gnome project probably stands the best chance of being maintained long-term.

 Web Content Control is a program in Ubuntu that lets you block unwanted contents such as adult materials, violence and other disturbing websites.
 It can also be used as a Parental Control System to control what programs/games can be run and played.

 An introduction to setting up Web Content Control on Ubuntu 10.10 here.

-Gnome Nanny is an easy way to control what your kids are doing in the computer.
+Gnome Nanny is an easy way to control what your kids are doing on the computer.
 You can limit how much time a day each one of them is browsing the web, chatting or doing email.
-You can also decide at which times of the day the can do this things.
+You can also decide at which times of the day they can do these things.

 Gnome Nanny filters what web pages are seen by each user, so you can block all undesirable webs and have your kids enjoy the internet with ease of mind, no more worries!

 Note that Nanny stopped being available with Ubuntu Oneiric as it relies on an old version of Gnome.